Press and hold the switch for 0.5 seconds to turn on/off the headlamp.

 If the above methods don’t work, please contact your authorized distributor.

-This headlamp is a high-intensity lighting device capable of causing eye damage to the user or others.
+The HM50R headlamp is a high-intensity lighting device capable of causing eye damage to the user or others.
 Avoid shining the headlamp directly into anyone’s eyes.